 WHAT ARE LIVING LABS?

-Living Labs bring people with technological, industry, policy and research skills together with people who have lived experience of a service, role, or health condition.
+Co-Design Living Labs bring people with technological, industry, policy and research skills together with people who have lived-experience of a service, role, or mental health condition.
 We brainstorm ways to improve research, policy and practice in mental health and co-develop solutions and new approaches for primary care to respond to mental health needs in the community.

 Working together, a Living Lab offers the potential for private-public-partnerships to co-create new technologies, solutions and co-design research projects and materials.

-You might have an interest in helping policy makers understand what it is like accessing health services such as general practitioners, nurses, hospitals, other people involved in mental health care, or you may want to help health professionals or policy makers design and deliver better care.
-Perhaps you are interested in working with a community organisation who want to hear from someone who has experience of mental health conditions.
-Or you might be wanting to get involved in a board for an organisation or a reference group on a health topic.
+You might have an interest in helping policy makers understand what it is like accessing health services such as general practitioners, nurses, hospitals, other people involved in health care, or you may want to help health professionals or policy makers design and deliver better care.
+Perhaps you are interested in working with a community organisation or research team who wants to hear from someone who has experience of living with mental ill-health or distress and needs.

-Living Labs bring people together from community, business, government and research to:
+Living Labs bring people together from community, industry, government and research and using experienced co-design methods to:

-- Co-design new mental health models, systems and processes for primary care;
+- Co-design new health models, systems and processes for primary care;

-Contact us at any time to register your interest in taking part in a Living Lab or we may contact you directly inviting you to new opportunities as they arise.
+Contact us at any time to register your interest in taking part in a Living Lab.

-The Co-design Living Labs are managed by University of Melbourne researchers who lead the Integrated Mental Health Research Program, Department of General Practice.
+The Co-design Living Labs are managed by University of Melbourne researchers who lead the Primary Care Mental Health Research Program, Department of General Practice.

 To find out more or to register your interest, please contact: